-Note PerfectTablePlan can only read Excel .xls/.xlsx files if you have Excel installed.
-Otherwise you will have to convert it to a .csv which PerfectTablePlan can read.
+Note PerfectTablePlan cannot read Excel files on Mac, you will have to convert it to a .csv which PerfectTablePlan can read.
 Renaming a file from .xls/.xlsx to .csv will not work.

 Setting up common titles will often help PerfectTablePlan to make better sense of the data you are importing.
 Click on the Titles button to set your title preferences.